barryclark/jekyll-now/_drafts/Implementing-ShouldProcess.md

 I haven't seen this really done yet; most of the people who have explored far enough into writing a custom function know enough to avoid this almost instinctually.

+## Implementing ShouldProcess

+Before we can implement `ShouldProcess` for our function, we need to determine just how potentially dangerous the function is.
+Some functions simply don't _need_ it.
+A majority of cmdlets with the `Get` verb don't need it, because they don't make any changes; they only retrieve data, and modify nothing.

-## Properly Selecting Your ConfirmImpact Rating
+### Properly Selecting Your ConfirmImpact Rating

 There are [four levels of impact](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.confirmimpact?view=powershellsdk-1.1.0):
 `Low`, `Medium`, `High`, and `None`.
 When evaluating the `ShouldProcess()` method, a prompt will be